 Spot check your house – Are there spots in your home that never seem to be as cool as the rest of your home?
 Many things can cause your air conditioner to work harder than it needs to: inadequate insulation, inefficient doors and windows, and leaking air ducts.

 Problem areas like these can cause your air conditioning unit to run longer than needed, which increases the wear and tear on the equipment and shortens its lifespan.
 Solving the problem as soon as possible ensures your equipment is in top condition throughout the summer season.

 No matter how new, high-tech, or innovative your cooling system is, if not serviced properly, it will contribute to higher energy costs and compromise your comfort.
 A well-maintained air conditioner will make sure you’re cooling your home as efficiently as possible.

 While certain maintenance tasks can and should be completed on a regular basis by the homeowner, more serious issues require experience and specialized training.
 Call a professional if you notice any of the following warning signs:

 Air from unit feels warm instead of cool

 While there are a number of DIY tasks that are safe for you to perform yourself, when you’re facing a major issue such as these, it’s best to contact a trained professional.
 Neglecting your heating and cooling system or not caring for it properly can increase your energy loss and put your equipment at an even greater risk.

 Have additional air conditioning questions?
 We’re here to help.
-For over 30 years, homeowners, families, and commercial property owners have continually turned to Quality First Plumbing & Heating for quality HVAC and plumbing they can count on.
-Whether you are facing a simple maintenance concern or an air conditioner emergency, our team always puts Quality First Plumbing & Heating!
+For over 30 years, homeowners, families, and commercial property owners have continually turned to Quality First Service Group for quality HVAC and plumbing they can count on.
+Whether you are facing a simple maintenance concern or an air conditioner emergency, our team always puts Quality First Service Group!
 Contact us online or by phone at (720) 548-2770 for a free estimate.